MagicSketch/MagicMirror/madewithmagicmirror.md

 ---
 layout: flex
-title: MadeWithMagicMirror
+title: Get a license for free
 permalink: /madewithmagicmirror/
 image: /images/madewithmagicmirror.jpg
 weight: 1
+excerpt: The MadeWithMagicMirror campaign will start from 20th to 24th Aug 2015.
+Top 3 Photos Tweets of the day will be given 1 commercial license per each!
+See more about the campaign...
 ---

-# Get a commercial license for FREE
+# MadeWithMagicMirror

 <div class="wrapper" markdown="1">